 Why file now?

-- The legislature was poised to take action on an amendment of the Inland Port legislation which would have required approval by a city’s legislative branch in order for any legal action to proceed.
+- At the time of the filing, the legislature was poised to take action on an amendment of the Inland Port legislation which would have required approval by a city’s legislative branch in order for any legal action to proceed.
 Considering the Salt Lake City Council has supported this legislation, this change would have closed the door to potential legal action.